Our fan-favorite Reforestation T-Shirt. Wear it with pride to show your support of reforesting our planet, one tree at a time. Shop now

 1. LEARN HOW TO RECYCLE PROPERLY

 We get it: you’ve heard this a million times before, and it’s hard to know what even is recyclable these days.
 But recycling remains an effective and important way to reduce your carbon footprint.
 Looking for ways to improve your recycling habits?
 Check out our How to Recycle Guide to learn more!

 2. Support Women & Educate Girls

 It’s no secret that extracting fossil fuels is wrecking our planet, which is why we need to shift to renewable energy sources.
-But even if you can’t afford to buy a Tesla, there are plenty of ways you can reduce your energy consumption, including signing up for solar panels, finding a green energy provider, and replacing your burned-out florescent lightbulbs with LEDs.
+But even if you can’t afford to buy an EV or install a home solar array, there are plenty of ways you can reduce your energy consumption, including finding a green energy provider, or replacing your burned-out fluorescent lightbulbs with LEDs.